 We count towards this minimum equity ownership policy owned shares and deferred stock units.
-The ownership target for a non-employee director is determined by multiplying the annual fee for Board membership for that year by five and then dividing that result by the average closing price of the Company's common stock during the first 10 trading days of the same calendar year (\$15.05 per share for 2015).
-Each of our non-employee directors holds shares in excess of his or her 2015 ownership target, except for Mr. Wardinski, who holds shares below the ownership target because he was appointed to our Board of Directors in January 2013 and has not had sufficient time to accumulate shares equal to his ownership target.
+The ownership target for a non-employee director is determined by multiplying the annual cash fee for Board membership for that year by five and then dividing that result by the average closing price of the Company's common stock during the first 10 trading days of the same calendar year (\$11.42 per share for 2017).
+Each of our non-employee directors holds shares in excess of his or her 2017 ownership target, except that Messrs.
+Wardinski, Chi and Shaw, who were appointed to our Board of Directors in 2013, 2015 and 2016, respectively, have not had sufficient time to accumulate shares equal to the ownership target.
+Messrs.
+Wardinski, Chi and Shaw have not sold any shares.